amitdev/lru-dict/README.rst

 A fixed size dict like container which evicts Least Recently Used (LRU) items once size limit is exceeded.
 There are many python implementations available which does similar things.
-This is a fast and efficient C implementation which is not thread safe.
+This is a fast and efficient C implementation.
 If you are looking for pure python version, look `else where <http://www.google.com/search?q=python+lru+dict>`_.

 Usage
 =====